Livestock manures for the arable rotation

 Benefits of livestock manures

 Livestock manures are an excellent source of valuable nutrients and organic matter.
-They can provide more than adequate amounts of phosphorus and potassium and reduce nitrogen fertiliser bills.
+They can provide nitrogen, phosphorus and potassium and reduce fertiliser bills.

 Integrating them fully into nutrient management plans is key to the success of using manures.
-It is critical that manures are used in the way that best fits crop requirements and then only to top up with bagged fertiliser if necessary.
+It is critical that manures are used in the way that best meets crop requirements and then use inorganic ‘bagged’ fertiliser to meet crop requirement when needed.

 Financial value of livestock manures